-Council for Community Behavioral Health Care
+Council for Behavioral Health

-The National Council for Community Behavioral Healthcare is an association of 1,300 behavioral healthcare organizations that provide treatment and rehabilitation for mental illnesses and addictions disorders to nearly six million adults, children and families in communities across the country.
+The National Council for Behavioral Health is an association of 1,300 behavioral healthcare organizations that provide treatment and rehabilitation for mental illnesses and addictions disorders to nearly six million adults, children and families in communities across the country.
 The National Council and its members bear testimony to the fact that medical, social, psychological and rehabilitation services offered in community settings help people with mental illnesses and addictions disorders recover and lead productive lives.

 National Council on Problem Gambling

 The National Council on Problem Gambling is the national advocate for programs and services to assist problem gamblers and their families.
 The mission of the NCPG is to increase public awareness of pathological gambling, ensure the widespread availability of treatment for problem gamblers and their families, and to encourage research and programs for prevention and education.
 1-800-522-4700

 The National Eating Disorders Association (NEDA) is the leading non-profit organization in the United States advocating on behalf of and supporting individuals and families affected by eating disorders.
 Reaching millions every year, they campaign for prevention, improved access to quality treatment, and increased research funding to better understand and treat eating disorders.
 NEDA works with partners and volunteers to develop programs and tools to help everyone who seeks assistance.